vhx/community-api-documentation/index.md

 ### [Rate Limits](#rate-limits)

-Currently we allow 86k API requests per (app + IP address) combo per day (the "request window"), which is 1 request per second.
-This is _not_ a rolling window and expires at midnight UTC each day.
+Currently we allow 86k API requests per (app + IP address) combo per day, which is 1 request per second.
+The day window is not rolling, and expires at midnight UTC each day.

 If you've exceeded the rate limits you'll receive a __403 Forbidden__ response code.